dbtek/dbyll/_posts/2021-05-01-css-tutorial-text-color.md

 fullview: true
 ---

 How to make colored text using css.
 You can change the color and text to every color and text you want.
+You also can youse it for all fonts.

 {% highlight html %}
 <html>